idle-meerkat/sdevwiki-fork/Bridge-and-VLAN.md

 `$ ip link set dev sw0p1.10 master br1`
 `$ ip link set dev sw0p2.20 master br1`
 ## Bridge Port Configurations
+The following bridge port attributes can be configured:
- `Learning` – Controls whether a given port will learn MAC addresses from received traffic or not.
+* Learning – Controls whether a given port will learn MAC addresses from received traffic or not.
  If learning is off, the bridge will end up flooding any traffic for which it has no FDB entry.
 By default this flag is on.
- `Flooding` – controls whether a given port floods unicast traffic for which there is no FDB entry.
+* Flooding – controls whether a given port floods unicast traffic for which there is no FDB entry.
 By default, this flag is on.
  `$ bridge link set dev sw1p5 learning off flood off`

+To set learning and flooding attributes:
+`$ bridge link set dev DEV learning {on/off} flood {on/off}`

 ## Static and Sticky FDB Entries
 Recently, a new entry type “sticky” was introduced in Linux bridge.
 In Linux, a static FDB can be roamed to a different port via learning.
 Sticky FDB entries cannot be moved.